The University of Queensland

 You’ll participate in practical, school-based learning that draws from the latest research into effective teaching methods, complete 75 days of supervised professional experience placements, and gain the skills and knowledge necessary for teaching to complement the expertise and experience gained in your first degree.

-Students are generally placed at Brisbane and the southeast corner of Queensland (including the Gold and Sunshine Coasts for secondary teaching) and are also encouraged to consider a rural placement.
+Students are generally placed at Ipswich, Brisbane, and southeast corner of Queensland (including the Gold and Sunshine Coasts) and are also encouraged to consider a rural placement.

 Admission Requirements